Floor & Decor (NYSE:FND) Issues FY 2022 Earnings Guidance

-Floor & Decor (NYSE:FND – Get Rating) last posted its earnings results on Thursday, May 5th.
-The company reported $0.67 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.65 by $0.02.
-The firm had revenue of $1.03 billion during the quarter, compared to the consensus estimate of $1 billion.
+Floor & Decor (NYSE:FND – Get Rating) last posted its quarterly earnings results on Thursday, May 5th.
+The company reported $0.67 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.65 by $0.02.
 Floor & Decor had a net margin of 7.57% and a return on equity of 20.80%.
+The business had revenue of $1.03 billion during the quarter, compared to analyst estimates of $1 billion.
+During the same period in the prior year, the business posted $0.68 earnings per share.
 The company’s revenue was up 31.5% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $0.68 EPS.
-Sell-side analysts forecast that Floor & Decor will post 2.9 EPS for the current year.
+As a group, equities analysts expect that Floor & Decor will post 2.9 EPS for the current year.

-In other Floor & Decor news, Director William T. Giles acquired 2,000 shares of the stock in a transaction that occurred on Tuesday, March 1st.
-The stock was acquired at an average price of $96.00 per share, with a total value of $192,000.00.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In related news, Director William T. Giles bought 2,000 shares of Floor & Decor stock in a transaction dated Tuesday, March 1st.
+The shares were acquired at an average cost of $96.00 per share, with a total value of $192,000.00.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
 2.70% of the stock is owned by corporate insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the business.
-BlackRock Inc. grew its holdings in shares of Floor & Decor by 5.4% during the fourth quarter.
-BlackRock Inc. now owns 6,524,980 shares of the company’s stock valued at $848,314,000 after buying an additional 333,429 shares in the last quarter.
-Harbour Investments Inc. purchased a new position in Floor & Decor in the fourth quarter valued at about $126,000.
-CWA Asset Management Group LLC purchased a new position in Floor & Decor in the fourth quarter valued at about $253,000.
-Colony Group LLC grew its stake in Floor & Decor by 5.3% in the fourth quarter.
-Colony Group LLC now owns 6,679 shares of the company’s stock valued at $868,000 after purchasing an additional 339 shares in the last quarter.
-Finally, NEXT Financial Group Inc grew its stake in Floor & Decor by 74.8% in the fourth quarter.
-NEXT Financial Group Inc now owns 4,005 shares of the company’s stock valued at $521,000 after purchasing an additional 1,714 shares in the last quarter.
-Hedge funds and other institutional investors own 96.48% of the company’s stock.
+A number of large investors have recently added to or reduced their stakes in the stock.
+Canada Pension Plan Investment Board bought a new position in Floor & Decor in the first quarter worth about $57,000.
+Parkside Financial Bank & Trust lifted its holdings in shares of Floor & Decor by 168.4% during the 1st quarter.
+Parkside Financial Bank & Trust now owns 730 shares of the company’s stock valued at $59,000 after purchasing an additional 458 shares during the last quarter.
+Healthcare of Ontario Pension Plan Trust Fund boosted its position in shares of Floor & Decor by 273.9% in the 1st quarter.
+Healthcare of Ontario Pension Plan Trust Fund now owns 789 shares of the company’s stock worth $64,000 after purchasing an additional 578 shares in the last quarter.
+Harbour Investments Inc. purchased a new position in Floor & Decor during the 4th quarter worth $126,000.
+Finally, Flagship Harbor Advisors LLC purchased a new stake in Floor & Decor in the fourth quarter valued at about $253,000.
+96.48% of the stock is owned by institutional investors.

 About Floor & Decor (Get Rating)